akash02ab/preview-card/README.md

-# Frontend Mentor - 3-column preview card component solution
+# 3-column preview card component

 This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).